 Thame Remembers Sergeant Harry John Shrimpton

-Formerly a member of the Queens Own Oxfordshire Hussars, retiring with the rank of Corporal, when the National Reserve was raised in Thame he became one of its first members, and joined Class I, volunteering for general service.
+As a former member of the local territorial Queen’s Own Oxfordshire Hussars, retiring with the rank of Corporal, when the National Reserve was started in Thame, he became one of its first members and volunteered for general service.

 The Thame Remembers Cross was delivered to St Sever Cemetery, Rouen, Seine-Maritime, France